 Pasty History

-The history of the pasty in the United States began when Cornish immigrants came to work in the mines of the US.
-They brought the pasty with them.
-The Upper Peninsula is rich in iron ore used to make the early railroad rails and later in cars.
-The first Ford Plant was built in Kingsford/Iron Mountain, MI, in order to be close to the wood supply used in the original cars.
-This is The Pasty Oven owner's hometown.
+Just like many stories of food history, our pasty culture is due to the Cornish people who came to work in the US mines and brought their delicious recipes with them.
+Eventually the Cornish arrived here in little Upper Michigan; rich in iron ore used to make the early railroads and later used in cars.
 The miners took these Cornish meat pies into the mines as a hearty hot meal.
 They ate by holding the pasty by the crust rather than using plates and utensils.

 The picture depicts a miner heating the pasty on his shovel.
 Pasties have remained in the region as a tradition and part of the heritage that makes this mining/lumber country so unique.